jimmykallhagen/Nordix/non-purpose-operating-system.md

-**Richard Stallman once told me that a system that is not 100% free is "meaningless."<br>
+**Richard Stallman once told me that to build a new system that is not 100% free is "meaningless."<br>
 He encouraged me to contribute to other already existing "All Purpose Operating Systems" instead of Nordix.**

 ### This created some doubts in my mind